 The Lieu d’Europe has been home to the Information Centre on European Institutions since 2014.
 It aims to educate all visitors, particularly European citizens, about Europe to help them grow and share a sense of neighborly love and belonging.
 It also aims to instill community values and pride in the citizens of Europe.

 Lieu d’Europe is a place of learning and exchanging ideas, and there’s a lot they have to offer European citizens and anyone else who visits, especially kids learning about the larger world.

 Visitors are encouraged to engage in activities that stimulate their minds and lead to sharing ideas.
 Debates on matters affecting Europe are also welcome.
 Cultural events, film shows, and topics related to Europe are also debated and discussed here.

 They also strive to teach and explain the values of peace between nations, voting and democracy, personal liberty, civic duty, and human rights.
 This brilliant learning institution is open to all local families, students, and tourists.
 The fastest route to Lieu d’Europe is via All. de la Robertsau takes only 13 minutes, even in heavy traffic.

 Address: 29 Bd de la Victoire, 67000 Strasbourg, France

-This natural history museum has a rich collection of mammals, invertebrates, fish and birds.
+This natural history museum has a rich collection of mammals, invertebrates, fish, and birds.
 The city put a lot of emphasis on Alsatian nature when they were collecting specimens, the oldest of which was collected in 1760.
-It truly is a museum for everyone with lots of information, and different and rare specimen in their exhibitions.
+It truly is a museum for everyone, with lots of information and different and rare specimens in its exhibitions.

-Give your family the opportunity to get up close and personal to the chimpanzee, rare insects, the walrus, the elephant seal and singing birds.
-The exhibitions are in French, and tours are offered in maximum groups of 25.
+Allow your family to get up close and personal with the chimpanzee, rare insects, walrus, the elephant seal, and singing birds.
+The exhibitions are in French, and tours are offered in maximum groups 25.